 Tip 2: Stimulating a change of perspective in communication

 Communication in itself is often difficult.
 Misunderstandings are inevitable.
 This is nothing new.
 If everyone suddenly works from home, the body language signals are missing.
 The perceptual channels of communication are reduced.
 Digital communication demonstrably objectifies the spoken word.
 We tend to come straight to the point.
-To refrain from small talk – or the polite phrases.
+To refrain from the small talk – or polite phrases.
 Also, rhetorical peculiarities such as irony cannot be interpreted digitally or can only be interpreted with difficulty.
 This means that I always have to think very carefully about how the message might be received by the other party.
 Maybe this is a good opportunity to pick up the phone more often.
 Instead of quickly sending an e-mail or WhatsApp?
 It is really helpful to keep grabbing at your own nose.
 And to consider how my counterpart might take it.
 Or also: Just ask!

 Tip 3: Creating structures for effective collaboration from the home office

 Neither the employees nor the managers really had time to prepare for this new situation.
 Now a vacuum is emerging that needs to be filled.
 If decentralized locations and home offices are not already in place, teams will initially lack the platform for structured exchange and the framework for regular communication.
 Now it’s time to be agile, namely to simply test tools.
 Depending on the availability of collaboration tools, there are various possibilities.
 A good tool is for example MS Teams.
-There topics/projects can be organized via channels, documents can be worked on and discussed together.
-Via the integrated meeting system, a task management and also whiteboard functions a fast synchronous and asynchronous exchange of information is possible.
+Their topics/projects can be organized via channels, documents can be worked on and discussed together.
+Via the integrated meeting system, task management, and also whiteboard functions a fast synchronous and asynchronous exchange of information is possible.
 Or simply via a shared OneNote file.
 Stored in a central drive, everyone works together to create a structure for sharing all relevant information, for example.
-It makes sense to have an overview of the daily goals of each team member, the progress of tasks towards the achievement of goals and much more.
+It makes sense to have an overview of the daily goals of each team member, the progress of tasks towards the achievement of goals, and much more.
 It is always important to regulate exactly which topics are shared or worked on via which channel.
-By the way, it is a good possibility of virtual team development to work out and develop these structures and agreements together in a video conference call.
+By the way, it is a good possibility for virtual team development to work out and develop these structures and agreements together in a video conference call.
 Perhaps an hour every day – this also ensures a regular exchange.
 It can also be helpful to make use of other elements from agile project management.
 Example: Daily Stand-up.
 At the agreed time, all team members meet virtually in the meeting room.
-15 minutes for atmosphere, daily goals, special challenges and important information, need for support.
+15 minutes for atmosphere, daily goals, special challenges, and important information, need for support.
 Short, crisp, helpful.
 And: Short reflection on whether the meeting was so helpful or whether there is a need for adjustment.

 Tip 4: Develop useful KPIs (Key Performance Indices)

-Trust – a topic that is gladly discussed and upheld in management trainings, in leadership mission statements, etc. But let’s be honest: How great is trust really?
+Trust – a topic that is gladly discussed and upheld in management training, in leadership mission statements, etc. But let’s be honest: How great is trust really?
 Or, in return, the desire to control the progress of work?
 That is one side.
 But the other is also that the team members must see the individual and collective progress of the team.
 This keeps motivation high and the common goal (= the kit for a functioning team) in view.
 In most companies there are economic key figures, perhaps also process key figures.
 These are important.
 But one dimension is often forgotten: How does the team measure its success?
 How does the individual employee realize that he/she is making an important contribution to the big picture?
-Exactly these are questions that become even more relevant with spatial distribution.
+Exactly these are questions that become even more relevant with the spatial distribution.
 Especially management or team key figures can be valuable.
 These are also developed together and then evaluated in the regular meetings.
 Conspicuous features are discussed.
 This can easily be done by setting points (works well virtually) or with survey tools such as LamaPoll or similar tools (with digital tools please always consider co-determination!).
 However, such KPIs only work if they are discussed seriously.
 The aim: to improve together and to uncover sticking points.
-Incidentally, if KPIs are consistently very well rated, you have to ask yourself whether they are the right ones or whether it is not time for a few new ones.
+Incidentally, if KPIs are consistently very well rated, you have to ask yourself whether they are the right ones or whether it is not the time for a few new ones.
 But please no more than 3 or 4 at the same time.
 A few ideas for “soft” key figures:

 - I have the feeling that I have all the important information for my work